Starlink vs. Spectrum: Is Satellite or Cable Better?

 Starlink is available everywhere in the U.S., typical for satellite internet.
 There have been some issues in the past with waitlists, but at the time of writing, the Starlink availability map doesn’t show any, and we’re hopeful it stays that way.
 Starlink also has the distinct advantage of being available globally—you can get Starlink service in many countries worldwide.

-Spectrum is a cable provider with excellent availability in rural areas, but realistically, no cable provider can match satellite for coverage.
-There are also large gaps in the central and western states.
+Spectrum is a cable provider with excellent availability in rural areas; however, realistically, no cable provider can match satellite coverage.
+There are also significant gaps in the central and western states.

 The easiest way to see whether Spectrum (or any other provider) is available in your area is to use our zip-check tool.
 Just enter your zip code below to get a list of all your internet options.